* This review contains full spoilers for Hereditary. *

 Family can be hell.
-That’s the general premise behind Ari Aster’s brilliant and deeply disturbing Hereditary, which serves as a cautionary tale about – and a brutal study of – the demons we inherit and pass down within our families.
+That’s the general premise behind Ari Aster’s brilliant and deeply disturbing Hereditary, which serves as a brutal study of – and cautionary tale about – the demons we inherit and pass down within our families.

-Annie’s teenage son Peter (Alex Wolff) seems a fairly apathetic but mostly normal teenager, but his younger sister Charlie (Milly Shapiro) – who was much closer to her Grandma – has a nut allergy, a spooky demeanor, makes unusual clucking noises with her tongue, draws creepy pictures and has a tendency to craft dolls from all manner of random household items – including the occasional severed bird head.
+Annie’s teenage son, Peter (Alex Wolff), seems a fairly apathetic but mostly normal teenager, but his younger sister, Charlie (Milly Shapiro), – who was much closer to her Grandmother – has a nut allergy, a spooky demeanor, makes unusual clucking noises with her tongue, draws creepy pictures and has a tendency to craft dolls from all manner of random household items – including the occasional severed bird head.
 Meanwhile Annie’s husband, Steve (Gabriel Byrne), offers mild support but otherwise pretty much stays out of things, while Annie spends her time making detailed miniature dioramas of everything upsetting that occurs in her life.

 When Annie drops by a grief counseling support group meeting, she reveals that her mother had D.I.D.
 (Dissociative Identity Disorder) as well as dementia before she died, that Annie’s father had “died of starvation”, and that her brother had committed suicide and blamed his mother for it, citing that she was “trying to put people inside him.”